cmtkdot/xdelo-app/docs/direct-caption-processing.md

 # Direct Caption Processing

+**Update: The edge functions mentioned in this document have been removed and replaced with direct database functions.**

 This document outlines the simplified message caption processing flow that eliminates external dependencies and HTTP calls.

 ## Overview